THOMASELOVE/500-osia-2023/claims.md

 ## Class 09: 2023-03-23

+**Please** make note of the [Presentation Submission Details](https://thomaselove.github.io/500-2023/osia.html#presentation-submission-details).
+In particular, final slides from the first reader need to be on our Shared Drive by 3 PM on the day **before** your presentation, and final slides from the second reader need to be on our Shared Drive by 8 AM on the day **of** your presentation.

 First Reader | Second Reader | PDF Links | Citation and DOI Link (to read the Abstract) :-----------: | :-----------: | :---------: | :-------------------------------------------------------------------------
 Bryan Abadie | Sameer Prasada | [Taramasso et al 2019](pdf/taramasso_2019.pdf) | Taramasso M et al. (2019) Transcatheter Versus Medical Treatment of Patients With Symptomatic Severe Tricuspid Regurgitation *J Am Coll Cardiol* 74: 2998-3008. https://doi.org/10.1016/j.jacc.2019.09.028
 Jordan Rieke | Catherine Heinzinger | [Brown et al 2022](pdf/brown_2022.pdf), and [Supplement](pdf/brown_2022_supplement.pdf) | Brown RE et al. (2022) Real-world glycaemic outcomes in adult persons with type 1 diabetes using a real-time continuous glucose monitor compared to an intermittently scanned glucose monitor: A retrospective observational study from the Canadian LMC diabetes registry (REAL-CGM-T1D) *Diabetic Medicine* 39: e14937. https://doi.org/10.1111/dme.14937
 Vineet Punia | Jacqueline Shaia | [Ferreira-Atuesta et al 2021](pdf/ferreira-atuesta_2021.pdf), and [Supplement](pdf/ferreira-atuesta_2021_supplement.pdf) | Ferreira-Atuesta C et al. (2021) Seizures after Ischemic Stroke: A Matched Multicenter Study *Ann Neurol* 90: 808-20. https://doi.org/10.1002/ana.26212

 ## Class 10: 2023-03-30